Coverage & Rent Increases

 Tenants can petition the Rent Board to decrease their rent if the landlord is failing to provide agreed upon or legally required servicese.g., the landlord takes away storage space, parking, washer/dryer, etc. or the landlord fails to maintain the premises as safe and habitable (e.g. the apartment has uncorrected housing code violations)

-Tenants can only be evicted for one of 15 "just causes."
-Most of these deal with allegations the tenant can dispute (e.g., tenant is violating the lease) but some are "no-fault" like owner move in or Ellis.
-See the Evictions section of the web site for more information on evictions.
+Tenants can only be evicted for one of 16 "just causes."
+Most of these deal with allegations the tenant can dispute (e.g., tenant is violating the lease) but some are "no-fault" like owner move in or an Ellis Act eviction.
+See the Evictions section of the website for more information on evictions.

 1. You live in a building constructed after June of 1979.
 This "new construction exemption" is the biggest exemption in SF and can not be changed Click here for link to Assessor's database, where you can usually find out the date your building was constructed